debruine/webmorphR/pkgdown/index.md

 ## Automatic Delineation

 Read in images with webmorph templates, or automatically delineate images with the python module [face_recognition](https://github.com/ageitgey/face_recognition) or the web-based software [Face++](https://www.faceplusplus.com/).
 Auto-delineation with Face++ is better, but requires a free API key from Face++.
+You may be prompted to install a Python module using `reticulate::py_install("face_recognition")`.

+### Resize and auto-delineate

+Auto-delineation takes a few seconds per face, so you will see a progress bar in the console.
+You may also see some startup output from reticulate the first time you use this function.
+For now, only the 7-point auto-delineation is available built in.
+See the [Making Stimuli vignette](articles/stimuli.html) for instructions on adding the 70-point auto-delineation (it's ~100MB, which is too big to include in an R package).

 ```r